prrvchr/gContactOOo/README.md

 In Writer go to Tools -> Address Book Source -> Address Data Source(Button) -> Thunderbird/icedove -> Next(Button)
 -> AddressBook(in the list) -> Next(Button) and Finish(Button)

+In Writer go to Tools -> Add-Ons -> gContactOOo:
+Normally you can see your Address Book.

  ## Use:

+In Writer go to Insert -> Field -> More Fields.
+In database Selection under your address database, choose any field from the "gContactOOo" query.

 In Writer go to Tools -> Add-Ons -> gContactOOo

 Have fun...